TheSecondComing123/logicdsl/README.md

 ```

 Running the above prints the best assignment of `x` and `y` that sums to 10 while maximizing their product.

+Variables do not need to be registered explicitly; the solver automatically discovers all variables that appear in constraints or objectives.

 ### Objective Modes